lahiruz/JS-Interview/js1.md

     - Object.create
     - Using constructor function
     - Using ES6 classes

+* In Javascript objects are stored as references while primitives are stored as values.
+Therefore, when you try to compare two objects it will only compare object references.

 * To see more details of objects please see follwoing videos.
    - [Objects (Fundamentals)](https://www.youtube.com/watch?v=QqO8NI7i8ts&list=PLlN2Z5_OYXFoUEkrZgxVENs-_wDdifln3&index=7&ab_channel=SCIENTIA24X7)